Windows File Explorer

 Common Dialogs Customized

 When opening a file, you may have icons on the left side of the dialog box.
 Some programs still have these.
 PaintShop Pro is one of them.
-The dialog boxes look similiar to this:
+The dialog boxes look similar to this:

 You can make the changes manually in the registry